dbarzin/pandora-box/README.md

 As the use of USB disks are still prevalent, so has the risk of malware infection through these devices.
 Malware can easily spread from one computer to another through USB disks, making it a critical threat to information security.
-This is where our USB scanning software comes in.
+This is where our USB scanning device comes in.

 Pandora-box is designed to detect and remove malware from USB disks.
 The software is based on [Pandora](https://github.com/pandora-analysis) from [CIRCL](https://www.circl.lu) and is distributed under [GPL](https://www.gnu.org/licenses/licenses.html),